-The standard states that it "does not cover the design of the component parts of mechanical seals..."
-This refers to the requirements that are typically covered in standards such as dimensions, allowable stress levels, and deformations.
+The Second Edition states that the "standard does not cover the design of the component parts of mechanical seals..."
+This refers to the requirements that are typically covered in standards such as allowable stress levels and deformations.
 The standard does however contain a great number of requirements covering everything from O-ring sealing surfaces to drive collars.
-The majority of the design requirements are unchanged from the first edition.
+The majority of the design requirements are unchanged from the First Edition.
 Some of the changes are noted below.